eliciaauduong/digital-garden/src/pages/100-days-of-code.md

 - Completed section 2.2 of [Practical Python Programming](https://github.com/dabeaz-course/practical-python)
 - Continued working on [JavaScript Algorithms and Data Structures Certification](https://www.freecodecamp.org/learn/)

-_Thoughts_: Today I really pushed through and finished the basic Javascript section of the JavaScript Algorithms and Data Structures Certification.
+_Thoughts_: Today, I really pushed through and finished the Basic JavaScript section of the JavaScript Algorithms and Data Structures Certification.
 This is the largest part of the certification (other than the projects) so I'm happy that I was able to finish it in 4 days.

 **Day 8: 14 August 2020**